 District Verification of Student Work

-The district will use reliable methods to verify a student is doing his or her own work.
+The district will use reliable methods to verify a student is doing their own work.
 These include, but are not limited to:

 A. Proctored examinations;